Six nights; seven days of cycling, with hiking, sea kayaking, and tidal bore river rafting opportunities.

 Flexible cycling distance, up to 33km; optional swimming or inner tubing

-09:00 meet in downtown Halifax for transfer to Wolfville.
+09:00 meet in downtown Halifax for transfer to Wolfville, unless you are joining from the Yarmouth to Wolfville tour.
 Starting from the Farmer’s Market, you’ll cycle the Harvest Moon Trail to historic Grand Pre, where Longfellow’s Evangeline was written, and will learn why Acadian culture has influenced so much of the world.
 After a visit to the site and a picnic lunch, you will spend the afternoon riding from one winery to the next.
 If water levels permit, you can also float leisurely down the Gaspereau, past the bountiful orchards on an oversized inner tube, or go swimming at nearby Lumsden’s Dam.
 Return to Wolfville for in time to refresh before dinner.
 LD (Meal inclusions provided for guided trips only.
 Self-guided trips include breakfasts)

 Blomidon and Hall's Harbour ~66km, or Pereaux and Kingsburg on the Acadian tidal flats ~47km; optional 14km hike

 Ride through Port Williams, Canard, and Canning to Hall’s Harbour, for tide-watching, appreciation of how fishermen have adapted to the huge tides, and for a freshly-cooked lobster lunch.
 There are two 300m hill climbs today, but on guided trips the van will be ready to boost you up (or down).
 Optional alternative: Morning hike out to Cape Split, returning in time for lunch at the Look-off, or even, for energetic participants, riding to Hall’s Harbour before returning to Wolfville, where several dinner choices await your pleasure.
 BL